 The most delicious Instant Pot pumpkin apple cake that’s moist and perfect for Fall.
-Great breakfast or dessert bread cooked right in your pressure cooker!
+Great pressure cooker pumpkin bread dessert your whole family will love.

 If you’re all about your Instant Pot and/or pressure cooker throughout the year (especially when it’s over 100 degrees and you aren’t about to turn the oven on), I have a great dessert for you!
 This moist Instant Pot pumpkin apple cake tastes so amazing!
-I think it is one of my favorite dessert Instant Pot recipes, and without the frosting you could really enjoy it for breakfast or brunch too! (affiliate links present)
+I think it is one of my favorite dessert Instant Pot recipes, and without the frosting you could really enjoy it for breakfast or brunch too! (originally published 9/17)

 - 6 cup bundt pan – fits in the 6qt. and 8qt pots